Optimal Semantic-aware Sampling and Transmission in Energy Harvesting Systems Through the AoII: An Optimal Policy

-\textit{Belief-state MDP formulation:} To have optimal decision-making, we need to define state-like quantities that preserve the Markov property and summarize all the necessary information called sufficient information states.
-Widely used sufficient states are \textit{belief states} \cite[Ch.
+\textit{Belief MDP Formulation:} To have optimal decision-making, we need to define state-like quantities that preserve the Markov property and summarize all the necessary information called sufficient information states.
+Widely used sufficient states, as in this paper, are \textit{belief states} \cite[Ch.
 7]{POMDP_AI}.

-We define a belief $b_i(t),\, i\in\{0,1,\dots\},$ by $ { b_i(t)\triangleq \Pr\{\delta(t) = i\,|\,I^{\mathrm{C}}(t)\} }$, where $I^{\mathrm{C}}(t)$ is the complete information state at time $t$ and consists of of the initial probability distribution over the belief states, the history of observations, i.e., $(o(0), \dots , o(t))$, and the history of actions, i.e., $(a(0), \dots , a(t−1))$.
-The belief update, which is a function of the current belief ${ b_i(t),\, i\in\{0,1,\dots\} }$ and the current action $a(t)$ is given by: \\ If $a(t) = 0$:
+Let $I_{\mathrm{C}}(t)$ denote the complete information state at slot $t$ consisting of \cite[Ch.
+7]{POMDP_AI}: i) the initial probability distribution over states, ii) all past and current observations, i.e., ${(o(0), \dots , o(t))}$, and iii) all past actions, i.e., ${(a(0), \dots, a(t-1) )}$.
+We define a belief $b_i(t)$ by